ArashiXP/Group7-Compiler/CGen/Maria/readme.md

 var_decls working, and passing 11 cases

-Having a lot of trouble with const stuff
+Having a lot of trouble with const stuff. (still trying to fix it)

+if_stmt passing both else and then stmts as correct, will try to fix it later on